-Between 2004 and 2013, Virginia's per capita income grew at a rate of just 0.53 percent, compared to the national average of 0.63 percent over the same period.
-Within Virginia, the Eastern region had the fastest growth rate at 1.15 percent between 2004 and 2013.
+Between 2005 and 2014, Virginia's per capita income grew at a rate of just 0.36 percent, compared to a national average growth rate of 0.56 percent over the same period.
+Within Virginia, the Eastern region experienced the fastest growth rate at 0.81 percent.

 What Influences Income?

 Two of the most important factors affecting personal income are educational attainment and economic opportunity.
 Studies show that individuals with more education generally enjoy higher incomes and are unemployed for shorter periods of time when compared to people with less education.
 According to data from the 2014 American Community Survey, median earnings over the previous 12 months for an individual in Virginia with a bachelor's degree was $55,797; for an individual with a high school diploma or equivalent, the comparable figure was $29,126.

 In addition to educational attainment, the mix of industries in a region also contributes to a state or region's per capita income.

 What is the State's Role?